-The consolidated balance sheet of DCP Midstream GP, LP as of December 31, 2007 incorporated in this prospectus by reference from DCP Midstream Partners, LP's Annual Report on Form 10-K for the year ended December 31, 2007 has been audited by Deloitte & Touche LLP, independent auditors, as stated in their report, which is incorporated herein by reference, and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated balance sheet of DCP Midstream GP, LP (the "Company"), as of December 31, 2007, which gives retroactive effect to the July 1, 2007 acquisition by the Company of a 25% limited liability interest in DCP East Texas Holdings, LLC (formerly the East Texas Midstream Business) ("East Texas"), a 40% limited liability interest in Discovery Producer Services, LLC ("Discovery"), and a nontrading derivative instrument (the "Swap") from DCP Midstream, LLC ("Midstream"), which has been accounted for in a manner similar to a pooling of interests as described in Note 4 to the consolidated balance sheet, incorporated in this prospectus by reference from DCP Midstream Partners, LP's Annual Report on Form 10-K for the year ended December 31, 2007, has been audited by Deloitte & Touche LLP, as stated in their report, based in part on the report of Ernst & Young LLP as it relates to Discovery, which is incorporated herein by reference.
+Such consolidated balance sheet of the Company has been incorporated herein in reliance upon the respective reports of such firms given upon their authority as experts in accounting and auditing.
+Deloitte and Touche LLP are independent auditors and Ernst & Young LLP are independent registered public accountants.